ZeroDayTea/PicoCTF-2021-Killer-Queen-Writeups/Forensics/Milkslap.md

 Going to the source and then the css, we find that the image the image is at the url http://mercury.picoctf.net:58537/concat_v.png

 The image is a 1280x47520 png.
 This is probably where the flag is.
 Downloading the image, we can now run various forensics programs on it.
-We use zsteg on the image and find something interesting:
+After a while, we stumbled on zsteg and used it on the image:

 ```
 manifold@pwnmach1n3:~$ zsteg concat_v.png